Ada lovelace

-Augusta Ada King, Countess of Lovelace (née Byron; 10 December 1815 – 27 November 1852) wrote the first real computer program , about 100 years before the first digital computer existed.
-Her and her husband William King, Earl Lovelace, lived in Surrey.
-They commissioned the building of Horsley Towers, a magnificent gothic mansion near Guildford.
+Augusta Ada King, Countess Lovelace (née Byron; 10 December 1815 – 27 November 1852) was married to William King, Earl Lovelace.
+They lived in Surrey and commissioned the building of Horsley Towers, a magnificent gothic mansion near Guildford.

 Background notes for this talk can be downloaded here.